Year 8 Computing

 We take a creative and cross curricular approach to learning in Key Stage 3 and aim to raise student’s awareness of the impact of Computing and ICT on society including social, moral and economic issues, as well as their own personal safety.
 Key Stage 3 students have lessons for 1 hour per week and follow a scheme of work which has been developed in order to implement the requirements of the National Curriculum Computing programme of study and provide students with the opportunity to develop the analytical, interpersonal and technical skills they require to be active participants in today’s exciting, dynamic, digital world.
 The new schemes of work place a greater emphasis on coding in a variety of languages, as well as examining key technical issues relating to the design and use of computers.

 Key Stage 3 Assessment

 Students will receive a variety of on-going feedback on their computing work as well as a summative assessment of their progress at the end of each project.
 This assessment will be based on the requirements of the National Curriculum and an attainment level will be awarded.
 Self and peer assessment opportunities are built into each project and students are encouraged to develop their own assessment criteria and their understanding of the National Curriculum assessment levels.

 Year 8 Curriculum

 - Using binary numbers, including encryption and representation of text and bitmap images.

-- Creating computer programs using Code Studio
+- Creating computer programs using Scratch and Python

 - Creating computer graphics and animation, video editing and special effects